"The air quality in Greenland is among the best in the world..."

 The air is generally very dry in Greenland in relation to many other countries, and because of this low humidity the low temperatures do not feel as cold as you might expect.
 On the other hand, the dry air means that you must drink more water than normal.

 The low humidity also means that you can see further than you are probably used to.
-Mountain crests that appear to be close are usually further away than you think and this should be borne in mind when planning a hike.
+Mountain crests that appear to be close are usually further away than you think so keep this in mind when planning a hike.

 this article useful